UnfortunateGames/g2J-Re-Code/README.md

 And just set your directory to the repo

-Now for redistrubution compile it using the source tool "compile".
+Now for redistribution compile it using the source tool "compile".
 This will compile a single executable on the out directory.
 Though you need PyInstaller for this.